yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   One Virtual Network is provisioned
+-   One Virtual Network is provisioned.

--   Two subnets are configured
+-   Two subnets are configured:

     -   Gateway